-How to set Photos library as a screen saver on your Mac
+How to use pictures in the Photos app as the screen saver on your Mac

-5) In the righthand column, click the pop-up menu next to Source and select a recent photo event, or choose the Photo Library option.
+5) Now, click the drop-down menu next to Source and select Photo Library.